aditya-shri/Guide/Readme.md

 ### Note

-In order to avoid plagiarism, I have removed some files from the project directory.
+In order to avoid plagiarism, I have removed MainActivity, SpeechRecognitionActivity, all the models and some other files from the project directory.
 Without them , this app will not work.
 If you want to use the project for personal use, please <a href="#contact">Contact</a> me

 ### Built With